sharmashivanand/wp-designer/readme.txt

 * This is the initial release of the plugin.

 == Upgrade Notice ==

+= 2.2.4 =
+* Updated PHP compatibility requirements.
+* Updated scssphp library.
+* Generate and enqueue a compressed css for normal visitors for performance speed-up.

 = 2.2.3 =
 * Implemented versioning to last modified time to force cachebusting during development.